MarlinFirmware/MarlinDocumentation/_articles/getting-started/configure.md

 #define BED_MAXTEMP 130
 {% endhighlight %}

-Maximum temperature for these heating element.
-If Marlin reads the temperature past these values, it will stop working instantly for safety purpose.
-For E3D V6, 285 is the maximum value to most people.
+Maximum temperature for each heating element.
+If Marlin reads a temperature above these values, it will immediately shut down for safety reasons.
+For the E3D V6 hotend, many use 285 as a maximum value.

-`MAXTEMP ERROR`: This means the thermistor legs/wires are shorted each other.
+`MAXTEMP ERROR`: This usually means the thermistor legs/wires are shorted each other.

 ***

 ### PID

-This is a setting to ensure stable temperature on your hotend and heated bed.
-Marlin will try to hit the target temperature based on the PID values.
-This is very important for hotends so that it won't overshoot when trying to reach the temperature and during printing
+These are settings to help Marlin attain and track a target temperature of your hotends and heated bed in a stable and accurate fashion.
+Marlin will try to hit the target temperature in a manner based on these PID values.
+This is potential safety issue for hotends to avoid excessive overshoots when trying to reach and maintain their target temperature.

-Kindly refer [here](http://reprap.org/wiki/PID_Tuning) for having Marlin to do the auto tune the PID.
-These are usually done once when you're changing thermistor, heating element, the board and power supply; 12v and 24v system.
+Kindly refer [here](http://reprap.org/wiki/PID_Tuning) to have Marlin auto tune the PID settings.
+This is usually done once any time you change the hot end, thermistor, the heating element, the board or the power supply voltage (12v/24v) - basically anything that changes the thermal characteristics of your hot-end or heated bed.

-The target temperature during auto tune process is your highest target temperature (In my opinion).
+The target temperature used during auto tune process calibration should be the highest target temperature you intend to use.
+(In my opinion- because that is where overshoots would be more likely to be critical).

-More detailed info about what PID are [here](https://en.wikipedia.org/wiki/PID_controller).
+More detailed info about PID control is [here](https://en.wikipedia.org/wiki/PID_controller).

 {% alert info %}
 `M301` sets up Hotend PID.

 `M304` sets up bed PID.

-This function is accessible trough the LCD (Hotend only).
+This function also is accessible through the LCD (Hotend only).
 {% endalert %}

 ***